Cosmology from Point Clouds with Dark Matter Halos from the Quijote Simulations: Methodology

 \subsection{Symmetries}

 The values of the cosmological parameters of a set of dark matter halos are not affected if we translate and/or rotate their positions.
 These symmetries can be learned in our model through data augmentation or imposed directly into the model.
 In our case, we decide to impose them using invariant input features of the point cloud.
+We checked that the data augmentation (random rotation, translation etc) increases the training time of the model significantly, where as making the input features E(3) invariant bypasses the need for any data augmentation and makes the training much faster.

 To achieve this, we take inspiration from \cite{GNN_CAMELS} and we transform the cartesian position coordinate of each halo into a new E(3) invariant coordinate system (see Fig. \ref{fig:PointMLPElite}) following these steps: \begin{enumerate} \item We first calculate the position of the centroid of the distribution of the halos\footnote{We note that in principle we can take any other point inside the box.} (red point denoted by c in the bottom panel of Fig \ref{fig:PointMLPElite}).
-Next, we define a vector $\Vec{r}_{ic}$ joining the i-th halo to the centroid, i.e., $\Vec{r}_{ic} = \Vec{r}_{i} - \Vec{r}_{c}$, where $\Vec{r}_{i}$ and $\Vec{r}_{c}$ are respectively the positions of i-th halo and the centroid of the point cloud system. \item Next, the distance $d_{ic} = |\Vec{r}_{ic}|$ between the centroid and the i-th halo is computed. \item We then determine the cosine of the angle $\alpha$ and $\beta$ (as shown in the bottom panel of Fig. \ref{fig:PointMLPElite}) by taking the scalar product between the vectors $(\Vec{r}_{i}$, $\Vec{r}_{c})$ and $(\Vec{r}_{i}, \Vec{r}_{ic})$ respectively. i.e., $\cos{\alpha} = \Vec{r}_{i} \cdot \Vec{r}_{c}/|\Vec{r}_{i}||\Vec{r}_{c}|$ and $\cos{\beta} = \Vec{r}_{i} \cdot \Vec{r}_{ic}/|\Vec{r}_{i}||\Vec{r}_{ic}|$ \item Finally, we represent the position of the i-th halo by $( d_{ic},\, \cos{\alpha}, \, \cos{\beta})$ and employ these coordinates as the features for the 3D position rather than the Cartesian coordinate $(x, y, z)$.
+Next, we define a vector $\Vec{r}_{ic}$ joining the i-th halo to the centroid, i.e., $\Vec{r}_{ic} = \Vec{r}_{i} - \Vec{r}_{c}$, where $\Vec{r}_{i}$ and $\Vec{r}_{c}$ are respectively the positions of i-th halo and the centroid of the point cloud system. \item Next, the distance $d_{ic} = |\Vec{r}_{ic}|$ between the centroid and the i-th halo is computed. \item We then determine the cosine of the angle $\alpha$ and $\beta$ (as shown in the bottom panel of Fig. \ref{fig:PointMLPElite}) by taking the scalar product between the vectors $(\Vec{r}_{i}$, $\Vec{r}_{c})$ and $(\Vec{r}_{i}, \Vec{r}_{ic})$ respectively, i.e., $\cos{\alpha} = \Vec{r}_{i} \cdot \Vec{r}_{c}/|\Vec{r}_{i}||\Vec{r}_{c}|$ and $\cos{\beta} = \Vec{r}_{i} \cdot \Vec{r}_{ic}/|\Vec{r}_{i}||\Vec{r}_{ic}|$. \item Finally, we represent the position of the i-th halo by $( d_{ic},\, \cos{\alpha}, \, \cos{\beta})$ and employ these coordinates as the features for the 3D position rather than the Cartesian coordinate $(x, y, z)$.

 \item We emphasize that we take into account periodic boundary conditions when computing distances and angles between vectors. \end{enumerate}

 One may wonder if the affine transformation of Eq. \ref{Eq:affine} may not make sense in the new coordinate system, given the fact that point properties will not be zero-normalized anymore.
 We have checked that our results are pretty insensitive to this.